-Our Board of Directors has determined that Tim Bixby and Dan Nova are each an "audit committee financial expert" within the meaning of SEC regulations.
+Our Board of Directors has determined that Tim Bixby is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with applicable requirements.
-In fiscal year 2022, our Audit Committee met four times.
+In fiscal year 2023, our Audit Committee met five times.